Style: Pop; Opera; Jazz; Classical; Musical Theatre

 An enthusiastic recital artist, Dr. Monzón has performed a wide variety of concert and recital repertoire including Haydn’s Paukenmesse and Theresienmesse, Vivaldi’s Gloria, Berg’s Sieben frühe Lieder, Spanish song, opera and jazz repertoire for organizations such as Opera Columbus, Ohio Latino Affairs Commission, Coeur d’Alene Symphony, Miami Dade College, and various venues in New York City, Miami, and Columbus.

-Dr. Monzón’s students have been accepted into prestigious classical and music theater programs across the country, including Manhattan School of Music, Ball State University, Otterbein University, Binghamton University SUNY, and the University of Puget Sound, and are performing mainstage roles in professional theaters and companies in the metropolitan Columbus area.
+Dr. Monzón’s students have been accepted into prestigious classical and music theater programs across the country, including Manhattan School of Music, Ball State University, Otterbein University, Binghamton University SUNY, and the University of Puget Sound, and are performing mainstage roles in many professional theaters and companies.
 She has maintained private voice studios in New York City, Miami, Houston, Kansas City, Columbus, and Spokane, and holds full membership in the National Association of Teachers of Singing.

 Voice Type: Soprano